ManuteaTarati/Deep-Learning-Project/README.md

 ## Introduction
 This is the Github Repository of our Deep Learning Project, where we worked on Time Series Benchmarking.
-We benchmarked a few models: NBeats (a pure deep learning model developed by Element AI), Prophets (a statistical model developed by Facebook), and ES-RNN (a hybrid model developed by Smyl, winner of the M4 competition). \
+We benchmarked a few models: NBeats (a pure deep learning model), Prophets (a statistical model), and ES-RNN (a hybrid model). \
 INSERT ORGANISATION OF FOLDERS \
 In order to keep this `README` file short and concise, we only provide an analysis on the results.
 For the code, refer to the relevant `jupyter` notebook.
 For a theoretical summary on the models, refer to the link below.